 Resources are available online or by calling SAMHSA’s toll-free helpline.

-- CDC Report - Vital Signs: Communication Between Health Professionals and Their Patients About Alcohol Use — 44 States and the District of Columbia, 2011 report on the number of patients discussing alcohol consumption with a health professional.
+- Vital Signs: Communication Between Health Professionals and Their Patients About Alcohol Use — 44 States and the District of Columbia, 2011 from the Centers for Disease Control and Prevention reports on the number of patients discussing alcohol consumption with a health professional.

-SAMHSA’s Behaviorial Health Treatment Locator can help you find mental health treatment facilities and programs around the country.
+SAMHSA’s Behavioral Health Treatment Locator can help you find mental health treatment facilities and programs around the country.
 You may also call SAMHSA’s 24-hour toll-free Referral Helpline at 1-800-662-HELP (1-800-662-4357).